 Just because you don't have to move very much doesn't mean immediate mastery!
-Most of us take a little bit of time and practice to get comfortable & familiar with any skill, and then gradually become more fluent & accomplished.
+We all take a little bit of time and practice to get comfortable & familiar with any new skill, and then gradually we become more fluent & accomplished.